 New ways of thinking about time

 Technology has also fundamentally changed notions of time in social media.
 For example, faster Internet connections and nearly ubiquitous mobile connectivity means that there is absolutely no reason why you can’t respond to any message, sent from anywhere in the world, within a matter of minutes.
-In fact, in today’s world, it’s considered rude if you don’t respond to a text message immediately.
+In fact, in today’s world, it’s considered rude if you don’t respond to compliant text messages immediately.
 Now contrast that to the norm just a generation ago, when clunky Internet connections (anyone remember dial-up?) and desktop computers made it impractical to communicate with anyone when you weren’t at home or in the office.

 Now, however, the divide between personal and professional life is no more.
 Going on vacation?
 Expect to bring along some work with you.
 Just because you are away from the office doesn’t mean that clients, co-workers and bosses can’t barrage you with messages and emails.
 No wonder so many people now dream of going “off the grid” – there seems to be almost no place left where you can plausibly deny that you received a message.